 Who Benefits from Payroll Loans?

-A payroll loan should only be used as a last line of defense against bad financial situations.
-Interest rates on these types of loans can reach as high as 30 percent, so you’ll want to carefully consider all options before choosing a payroll lender.
-Below, you’ll find a few situations in which a payroll loan might make sense for your business:
+A payroll loan should only be used as a last resort in bad financial situations.
+Interest rates on payroll financing solutions can be as high as 30 percent, so you should consider all options before pursuing a loan from a payroll financing company.

 1. You’re facing a short-term cash shortage

-Cash flow isn’t always a smooth cycle.
-Sometimes, a big business expense might leave you a little short on money when it comes time to do payroll.
-If you know you’re getting paid by a customer in less than a month, a short-term loan (that you can repay quickly) could keep your business stable.
+If you know you’re getting paid by a customer in less than a month, a short-term loan could keep your business’s cash flow stable.

-3. You haven’t been approved by traditional lenders
+3. You haven’t been approved for traditional funding options